UAF-WATC/idac/README.md

 To install NCPAProp:

 1. Download the NCPAProp software from its github repo: [NCPAprop](https://github.com/chetzer-ncpa/ncpaprop)
-2. Open a terminal and `cd` into the directory where the code was downloaded and run `./configure with appropriate parameters`.
-For example, to download and install PETSc and SLEPc locally to the ncpaprop installation:
+2. Open a terminal and `cd` into the directory where the code was downloaded and run `./configure` with appropriate parameters.
+We recommend the following parameters, which install required PETSc and SLEPc libraries locally within the ncpaprop installation:

 `./configure --with-localpetsc --enable-autodependencies`